INDIVIDUAL HERBS

 Zhu Ling

-Rz. alismatis
+Rz.
+Alismatis

 Ze Xie

 Rx.
-Atractylodis Albae
+Atractylodis Alba

 Bai Zhu

-Bi syndrome in the upper body, especially the shoulders
+Bi syndrome in the upper body, especially the shoulders.

-Rheumatoid arthritis
+Rheumatoid arthritis.

-Edema and dysuria due to Yang Deficiency
+Edema and dysuria due to Yang Deficiency.

 Poria